 I’m warning you though that after making this meal once, you’re going to start craving it every day!

-What You Need to Make these Paleo Burger Bowls
+What You Need to Make the Best Paleo Burger Bowls

 It’s basically everything you’d need to make a reallllly good burger, minus the bun and the cheese!
 I promise you won’t miss them though.